-With only two months left in the year, many Denver home buyers are already looking ahead to 2018.
-So we have rounded up some market statistics and other trends useful to anyone planning on buying a home in Denver at 2018.
+With only one month left in the year, many Denver home buyers are already looking ahead to 2020.
+So we have rounded up some market statistics and other trends useful to anyone planning on buying a home in Denver next year.

-Home prices across the Denver metro area have risen steadily over the last couple of years.
-As a result, those who are buying a home in Denver in 2018 will encounter higher housing costs.
+Home prices across the Denver metro area have risen steadily over the last couple of years, but they’ve slowed down over the past few months.
+That said, those who are buying a home in Denver in 2020 will still encounter high housing costs.

-According to the real estate market analysts at Zillow, the median home value for Denver rose to $386,700 as of October 2017.
-That was an increase of 7.8% from the same month a year earlier.
-Looking ahead, the company expects prices to rise more slowly, climbing by around 3% over the next 12 months.
+According to the real estate market analysts at Zillow, the median home value for Denver rose to $424,300 as of November 2019.
+That was an increase of 1.5% from the same month a year earlier.
+Looking ahead, the company expects prices to rise even more slowly, climbing by just 0.4% over the next 12 months.

-Nationally, homes listed for sale across the country spent about 49 days on the market in September 2017.
-During that same month, homes for sale in Denver spent 27 days on market.
-This is a relevant statistic for anyone buying a home in Denver in 2018.
+Nationally, homes listed for sale across the country spent about 41 days on the market in October 2019.
+During that same month, homes for sale in Denver spent 32 days on market.
+This is a relevant statistic for anyone buying a home in Denver in 2019 and 2020.

 The bottom line here is that there is still a high level of demand within the local real estate market, even though price growth might be slowing down a bit.

-Inventory is a driving factor within the Denver real estate market, and it’s a trend that will likely continue into 2018.
-According to the RE/MAX report mentioned above, Denver has one of the lowest levels of housing inventory of any major city in the country.
+Inventory is a driving factor within the Denver real estate market, and it’s a trend that will likely continue into 2020.
+Lately, Denver’s housing inventory is increasing, giving buyers a little more slack when searching for a home.

-So what does this mean for those who are buying a home in Denver in 2018?
-Among other things, it means buyers should expect a high level of competition.
-Supply and demand indicators reported by industry groups and analysts suggest that the Denver market will remain competitive in 2018.
+So what does this mean for those who are buying a home in Denver in 2019 and 2020?
+Among other things, it means buyers will still face some competition, but not as fierce as it may have been a couple of years ago.
+Supply and demand indicators reported by industry groups and analysts suggest that the Denver market will remain somewhat competitive in 2020.

-Those who are planning to buy a house in Denver in 2018 should also be prepared to move quickly when the right property comes along.
+Those who are planning to buy a house in Denver in 2019 and 2020 should also be prepared to move quickly when the right property comes along, though they still have some time before putting in an offer without having to rush into it thanks to rising inventory.
 Buyers can benefit greatly from doing a little research ahead of time, paying particular attention to recent sales prices in their target areas.

 It’s also wise to have your financing arranged ahead of time, before entering the market.
 And that’s an area where we can help you.